aileen-zhang/timelogger/readme.md

 ## Admin options

 Admin accounts have access to the `Admin tools` option.
 Currently, admins can add new admin and client users.
+Follow the prompts to enter the new user's username, password, and admin status.

 Eventually, features will be added to allow admins to select, insert, update, and delete data associated with any user; remove users; elevate a client user to an admin; and export the audit log of user actions.